o-ran-sc/ric-plt-a1/docs/developer-guide.rst

 ===============

-1. This requires that RMR is installed on the base system. (the Dockerfile does this when running in Docker)
+1. This requires that RMR is installed on the base system. (the ci/Dockerfile does this when running in Docker)

 2. It also requires rmr-python >= 0.10.1 installed.
 (The dockerfile also does this)